-- AONB farmers produce predominantly extensive beef and sheep on the fells with more intensive beef, sheep and dairy farming within the valleys and lowland fringes.
+- The AONB supports significant wild species diversity, most notably its blanket bog, species-rich meadows, wet grassland, ancient woodlands and hedgerows.
+This complex mosaic of habitats provide a rich ecological network.
+The area is important for breeding birds, especially upland species including hen harrier, peregrine, merlin and ring ouzel; and waders such as lapwing, curlew, redshank and snipe. - AONB farmers produce predominantly extensive beef and sheep on the fells with more intensive beef, sheep and dairy farming within the valleys and lowland fringes.
 Hill farming systems concentrate on the production of suckler beef and store lambs.
-In addition, the western fringes of the AONB also support a number of other enterprises including pig, poultry and horticulture. - Timber is produced from forestry operations and wood fuel and wood products through small-scale woodland management. - Upland river catchments of the AONB provide water for thousands of homes and businesses in Lancashire and the North West of England.
-The sustainable management of catchment land by the water utility company helps to improve water quality; reducing the need for more costly 'end-of-pipe' water treatment.
+In addition, the western fringes of the AONB also support a number of other enterprises including pig, poultry and horticulture. - Timber is produced from forestry operations and woodfuel and wood products through small-scale woodland management.

-- Healthy, functioning blanket bog on the tops of the fells acts as a carbon store and work to restore and re-wet areas of blanket bog will help boost carbon sequestration.
-In addition, these blanket bogs are also important in helping to mitigate downstream flood risk for communities, both inside and out of the AONB. - The extensive rights of way network and access land areas within the AONB, offering access to important wildlife sites and places of historical interest, provides excellent recreational opportunities and supports the health and well-being of both residents and visitors. - Other benefits provided by the AONB landscape include the dispersal and cycling of nutrients, pollination and, with the appropriate technology in the correct location, a source of renewable energy (such as micro-hydro, small-scale wind, solar and biomass).
+- Upland river catchments of the AONB provide water for thousands of homes and businesses in Lancashire and the North West of England.
+The sustainable management of catchment land by the water utility company, United Utilities, helps to improve water quality; reducing the need for more costly 'end-of-pipe' water treatment. - Healthy, functioning blanket bog on the tops of the fells acts as a carbon store and work to restore and re-wet areas of blanket bog will help boost carbon sequestration.
+In addition, these blanket bogs are also important in helping to mitigate downstream flood risk for communities, both inside and out of the AONB. - The extensive rights of way network and access land areas within many areas of the AONB, offering access to important wildlife sites and places of historical interest, provides excellent recreational opportunities and supports the health and well-being of both residents and visitors. - Other benefits provided by the AONB landscape include the dispersal and cycling of nutrients, pollination and, with the appropriate technology in the correct location, a source of renewable energy (such as micro-hydro, small-scale wind, solar and biomass).
 It is also a source of clean air, tranquillity and freedom from noise and light pollution.